 As I travel to France so frequently, I have figured out how to reduce my travel expenses yet still have an amazing trip.
 Basically, it’s getting “more bang for your buck”.
 I do NOT, however, follow the “France on $5 A Day” philosophy from ages ago.
 I’m too old for that!

-In previous posts I have written about ways reduce your travel expenses by:
+In previous posts, I have written about ways to reduce your travel expenses by:

 - stretching your dollar, not your budget;

 - saving money on hotels, cars, and trains;

 - saving money when flying to France using frequent flyer points;

 - and saving money using the Paris Museum Pass.

 In this post I’ll share with you more of what I’ve learned travelling in France over the past 38 years (yikes!) specifically related to Transportation and Accommodations.
 I have found many ways to cut costs and I hope they can save you money too.

 To give you some context, let me point out a few things about my travel style: